mufti199/MyObsidianVault/IQRA/Life/Surah Al Baqarah.md

-tags - Quran

-Al-Baqarah: Verse 238
+#### Verse 238

-Dr. Mustafa Khattab, the Clear Quran:
+The Importance of Asr.
+Translation by Dr. Mustafa Khattab, the Clear Quran:

 > Observe the ˹five obligatory˺ prayers—especially the middle prayer—and stand in true devotion to Allah.

+---
+tags: #islam